Main Content

 Why is following Supply and Demand so important?

 When it is all said and done, if there are more buyers in a particular security than there are sellers willing to sell, the price will rise.
 On the other hand, if there are more sellers than there are buyers willing to buy, then the price will decline.
 If buying and selling are equal, the price will remain the same.
 This is the irrefutable law of supply and demand.
 The same reasons that cause price fluctuations in tomatoes in the grocery store cause price fluctuations in securities.
-The premise of Point & Figure charting is to provide a logical, organized and sensible way of recording the supply and demand relationship in any particular security or sector.
+The premise of Point and Figure charting is to provide a logical, organized and sensible way of recording the supply and demand relationship in any particular security or sector.
 For your portfolio to make money it needs to own securities that are being controlled by demand.

 What is Relative Strength?

-As the name implies, relative strength measures the price movement of one security vs. another security or group of securities.
+Relative strength measures the price movement of one security vs. another security or group of securities.

 Why is it so important?

-What is the BearometerSM?
+What is the company’s defense method?

 How does CWM use this tool to manage portfolios?